Gitti0801/3DConsoleGame/README.md

 ### 1. Explaination and instructions
 #### 1.1 Game world, movement and interaction
 This game, despite being in a 3D world, is played on a 2D console window.
 On the left half of the window, you can see a game world while on the right half a UI is visible.
 The game world consists of 20 * 20 and infinite in depth fields.
 Each field has its own unique coordinates.
-The player, who's character is a capital P on the game world, is able to use the WASD keys to change their X and Y coordiantes and the Q and E keys to change their Z coordinate.
+The player, which's character is a capital P on the game world, is able to use the WASD keys to change their X and Y coordiantes and the Q and E keys to change their Z coordinate.
 Every game object has a unique symbol on the game world.
 Currently there are:

 - P = player